atelszewski/mind_pub/pgp.md

 The following capabilities are available:

-- Certify (only for primary keys) - allows the key to create subkeys, mandatory for primary keys.
+- `[C]ertify` (only for primary keys) - allows the key to create subkeys, mandatory for primary keys.

-- Sign - allows the key to create cryptographic signatures that others can verify with the public key.
+- `[S]ign` - allows the key to create cryptographic signatures that others can verify with the public key.

-- Encrypt - allows anyone to encrypt data with the public key, that only the private key can decrypt.
+- `[E]ncrypt` - allows anyone to encrypt data with the public key, that only the private key can decrypt.

-- Authenticate - allows the key to authenticate with various non-GnuPG programs.
+- `[A]uthenticate` - allows the key to authenticate with various non-GnuPG programs.
 The key can be used as e.g. an SSH key.

 In the output of `gpg --list-keys` and elsewhere, these capabilities are shown